Seller Closing Costs: California Home Seller Guide

 Conclusion

-Now that we’ve gone through each closing cost you might see as part of the total closing costs, let’s quickly recap…
+Now that we’ve gone through each closing cost you might see as part of your total cost, let’s quickly recap…

 What are the closing costs for a seller in California?